severalprojects/Mosaic_Knitting/README.md

 # Mosaic Knitting
 This is a program written in python to generate and edit mosaic knitting patterns.

-Currently designed to build an 8 stitch by 8(16) row block, displayed as a tessalation in real time.
+It is currently designed to build an 8 stitch by 8(16) row block, displayed as a tessalation in real time.

-## Libraries required:
-tkinter - basic python UI library functools - part of standard distribution(s) of python
+Here's a decent link that explains [the mosaic knitting technique](https://www.interweave.com/article/knitting/tech-tip-mosaic-knitting/)

 ## Features: